qial/earthbound/glitchless.md

 Equip the Night pendant on Ness, the Sea pendant on Paula, and the Rabbit's foot on Jeff.

-Giygas phase 1:
+#### Giygas phase 1:
-Have Ness paralyze pokey, Paula use Psi Shield Σ, and Jeff shoot a Multi bottle rocket at Pokey.
-Have Poo use the Lifenoodles or horn of life on Paula. (this is just in case Giygas opens with Rockin B and kills Paula

-On the next turn, Ness can heal someone, bash Pokey, throw another Super bomb, or continue with Paralysis if it didn't work the first time.
-Paula can use her strongest Freeze .
-Jeff should fire another rocket.
-If Poo has more than 93 PP, he can use Freeze β on Pokey; otherwise, he should defend.

-If the fight continues, have Ness keep bashing, Paula keep freezing, and Jeff keep shooting (unless he's out of rockets).
-Three rockets plus the other damage should be enough...
+**Turn 1**
+- Ness Paralyze Pokey
+- Paula use Psi Shield Sigma
+- Jeff MBR at pokey
+- Poo lifenoodles or horn of life on Paula

+**Turn 2**
+- Ness paralyze if didn't work, bash, throw super bomb, or heal
+- Paula strongest Freeze
+- Jeff MBR
+- Poo freezeB if > 93PP, otherwise defend

+**Next Turns**
+- Ness keep bashing
+- Paula keep freezing
+- Jeff MBRs

-Giygas phase 2:
+####Giygas phase 2:
-Have Ness use his strongest Rockin, Paula use her strongest Freeze, Jeff defend, and Poo use Starstorm Ω. Repeat.
+- Ness strongest Rockin
+- Paula strongest freeze
+- Jeff defend
+- Poo use StarstormO
+- Repeate until dead

-Giygas phase 3:
+####Giygas phase 3:

 Have Ness use Lifeup on Paula if she's low on HP.
 Have Paula pray until you win while the others defend.